JeremiePat/TimerJS/README.md

 #### Timer.position

-The ``position`` property is a readonly object with two properties: ``value``and ``time``.
-The two values give the current position of the time and value in the range 0-1 since the timer has started to play.
+The ``position`` property is a readonly object with three properties: ``value``, ``time`` and  ``loop``.

+The properties ``value`` and ``time`` give the current position of the time and value in the range 0-1 since the timer has started to play.
 A time value of 0 means that the time is at the begining of the time line.
 A time value of 1 means that the time is at the end of the time line.
 The progression of the ``time`` value is always linear where the progression of the ``value`` value depend on the easing function used by the timer (linear by default).

+The property ``loop`` indicate the number of the current loop.
+The number of loops always start at the value 1.

 ```javascript
 var timer = new Timer(5000);